-- An individual volunteers to be a general helper at a local RSPCA centre.
-The hours of attendance will be 4pm to 6pm, the individual works until 5pm.
+- An individual volunteers to be a general helper at a local RSPCA (Royal Society for the Protection of Animals) centre.
+The hours of attendance will be 4.00 pm to 6.00 pm, the individual works until 5.00 pm.
 The time out of work is 1 hour.
 The School/Department will give paid release for the staff member for 30 minutes and the individual will need to ‘make up’ the unpaid 30 minutes.

-In both of the above examples the exception is where the time cannot be ‘made up’.
-The individual will then have the appropriate time (e.g. in the above example 1 - 1.5 hours and example 2 -30 minutes) deducted from the next appropriate salary payment (this deduction must be agreed between the individual and their manager).
+In both above examples, the exception is where the time cannot be ‘made up’.
+The individual will then have the appropriate time (eg in example 1 above – 1.5 hours and in example 2, 30 minutes) deducted from the next appropriate salary payment (this deduction must be agreed between the individual and their manager).

-The University wishes to encourage staff to participate in the programmes run by Community Partnerships.
-However, the cost to the School/Department, as well as the release of staff from work to participate must be balanced against the other demands and priorities of the School/Department and as such, paid or unpaid time-off, for this purpose, are not an entitlement.
+The cost to the School/Department, as well as the release of staff from work to participate must be balanced against other demands and priorities of the School/Department and as such, paid or unpaid time-off for this purpose,is not an entitlement.

 Process for joining the scheme

-The individual (or where applicable manager/team) should also identify the development needs/learning objectives, which they hope will be met through taking part in the most appropriate voluntary placement.
-Again staff within Community Partnerships can be consulted at this stage to give any further information required by either party.
+The individual (or where applicable manager/team) should also identify the development needs/learning objectives which they hope will be met through taking part in any voluntary placement.
+Professional Development can offer support for anyone wishing to have a conversation about how the voluntary activity might support meeting a development need.

 Both the manager and the individual are encouraged to look flexibly at working arrangements to enable participation in a voluntary activity to take place.
 Managers should give all requests to link an identified staff development need of an individual with participation in a voluntary placement serious consideration and should manage voluntary placements in as flexible a way as possible.

-The volunteer placement agreed upon, by the individual and their manager must then be agreed and arranged in consultation with Community Partnerships.
-This would normally be undertaken by the individual, but in the case, for example, of team participation, it might be more appropriate for the manager to be involved at this stage.
+The volunteer placement agreed upon by the individual and their manager must then be agreed, and arranged, by the individual.
+In the case, of team participation in a volunteering activity, it might be more appropriate for the manager to be involved in finalising the details of the activity.